sensu/sensu-docs/content/sensu-core/2.0/reference/agent.md

 Every Sensu agent has a TCP, UDP, and HTTP socket listening for external check result input.
 The TCP and UDP sockets listen on the address and port specified by the [socket configuration flags][17]; the HTTP socket listens on the address and port specified by the [API configuration flags][18].

-These sockets expect JSON formatted check results, allowing external sources (such as your web application or backup scripts) to push check results without needing to know anything about Sensu's internal implementation.
+These sockets expect JSON formatted check results, allowing external sources to push check results without needing to know anything about Sensu's internal implementation.
 An excellent agent socket use case example is a web application pushing check results to indicate database connectivity issues.

 ### Using the TCP socket